 Kristin also counsels employees on strategic planning and positioning regarding employment agreements, leaves of absence, and separation and severance agreements.
 In addition to employment matters, Kristin handles a variety of complex litigation matters, including assisting clients at the advisory stage through litigation of matters via alternative dispute resolution and trial.

-Kristin Wins 2012 David R. Thompson Award
+Kristin is Honored with the Judge David R. Thompson Award

 Kristin Rizzo received the 2012 Judge David R. Thompson New Lawyer Award – recognizing civility, integrity and professionalism – given at this year’s annual Red Boudreau charity event on August 10th, 2012.
 Link to the announcement…

-Kristin Rizzo graduated from the National Conflict Resolution Center (NCRC) Introductory Mediation Skills course on February 17th, 2012.
+Kristin graduated from the National Conflict Resolution Center (NCRC) Introductory Mediation Skills course on February 17th, 2012.

 On January 24, 2012, Kristin authored and presented a CLE for attorneys at the Public Law Library in San Diego: “A Guide to California Leave Laws, understanding the FMLA, CFRA and PDL”.